Home ITCEducationPrepare your stayTechnical requirements online education & notebook

 1. Google Chrome for access to the Digital Learning environment and to participate in online conferences (while other browsers might work for some functions, Chrome is the only one supported by all the tools used at ITC)

 2. Microsoft Teams for communication with your teachers and colleagues.
-You will be provided credentials from the University of Twente for log in.
+You will be provided credentials from the University of Twente for login.

 Test your notebook